pmelchior/usrp-sciprog/discussion.md

   * For finding points near other points when you have lots of points: KD-tree!

-* Give a summary of a recent [astrobites](http://astrobites.org) post or astro-ph paper you found interesting.
+* Give a summary of a recent [astrobites](http://astrobites.org) post or astro-ph paper (or other cool science) you found interesting.

+    * Talked about how the Fermi telescope works to detect gamma rays.

 * Describe a recent situation where you were confused about something, and then figured it out. (odds are you won't be the only one to be confused about this same thing!)

   * Tried to print a big image with standard buffered image Java library and ran into maximum integer for large image! (might try to fix with PNGJ-- more optimized for large images; won't crash)